afhpayne/slackutils/README.md

 The goal of Slackutils is to make working with slackbuilds easier.

 #### Release Notes:<br />
+0.6.1 slackstack now searches the local python library to see if the program being built or its dependencies are already installed.
+If /var/lib/pkgtools/packages/ doesn't contain a search hit, slackstack uses Python's pkg_resources tool to search local pip files.
+This search is pretty robust; it will first look for exact hits and if non are found it performs a second fuzzier search.
+** Python libraries in the SBo have some naming convention oddities that slackstack handles.
+For example, if the slackbuild calls for python3-Flask, slackstack knows to search for "Flask" since the former will return no hit even if Flask is actually installed via pip.
+It doesn't matter if the order is reversed as with gst-python3.
+** The fuzzy search is meant to alert the user to scenarios like py3cairo vs pycairo -- if the slackbuild calls for py3cairo, slackstack will alert the user that pycairo is installed and they can determine for themselves if the dependency is met.
+** Version numbers are now shown.
+If slackstack finds the program it's building or a dependency already installed, it shows the version number of the installed program.

-0.5.3 slackstack has one important new feature -- now it searchs the computer to see if the program being built is already installed.
-If the program or any of its dependencies are installed, it adds asterisks to the relevant entries in the installseq.txt file and shows [INSTALLED] on the screen output.
+0.5.3 slackstack has one important new feature -- now it searches the computer to see if the program being built or its dependencies are already installed.
+In either case, it adds asterisks to the relevant entries in the installseq.txt file and shows [INSTALLED] on the screen output.

 0.5.0 slackgrab is a major revision.
 The code is cleaner and handles *.info files in a more efficient manner.<br />
 ** Programs with multiple (unlimited) binaries are now supported.
 This means things like the Nvidia driver are downloaded and verified correctly<br />